tidyverse/rvest/README.md

 install.packages("rvest")
 ```

-Or the development version from github
+Or the development version from GitHub

 ``` r
 # install.packages("devtools")